With COVID-19 variant positives, Michigan pauses athletics - WTMJ

 ANN ARBOR, Mich.
 (AP) — The entire University of Michigan athletic department is pausing after several positive tests for the new COVID-19 variant that transmits at a higher rate.

-The state Department of Health and Human Services issued the mandate Saturday, with the school saying it follows the positive COVID-19 tests for several individuals linked to the athletic department.
+The state Department of Health and Human Services said Sunday it issued recommendations for the school, although not an order.
+The school said Saturday night its move followed the positive COVID-19 tests for several individuals linked to the athletic department.
 The entire department could be in quarantine for two weeks.

 The seventh-ranked men’s basketball team wasn’t supposed to play until Wednesday at Penn State.